 There are lots of great online sites for finding used toys.
-Some sites allow you to locate local used toy finds (such as craigslist, freecycle, and even ebay, if you select location).
+Some sites allow you to locate local used toy finds (such as craigslist, freecycle, nextdoor, facebook marketplace, and even ebay, if you select location).
 Some sites, like Listia, allow you to list your items for credits and the use the credits to buy other items so no money need be spent.
 You can or sell pre-owned toys and baby gear at Toycycle.
 Online shopping is useful for where to buy used toys when you have a specific toy in mind.
 If you have any suggestions to add to my list of best places to buy used toys online, share them with me @familyfocusblog!

 Consignment sales can take many forms from mom club sales to church sales, to children’s consignment boutique shops.
-You can check your phone book for the shops.
+You can check your phone book for local consignment shops.
 You can often find announcements for local event consignment sales online through a search engine.
-Children’s consignment sales usually have lots of toys to chose from and even clothing as well.
+Children’s consignment sales usually have lots of educational toys to chose from and even clothing as well.

 Garage sales can be more hit or miss as a place to buy used toys.
 But when you score, you usually score big!
 I got a large building castle with figures for my son for just $2 one year and he has been playing with it non stop for 3 years.
-Once you find a garage sale with toys for your age range child, there are usually several great toys you can get for great deals.
+Once you find a yard sale with toys for your age range child, there are usually several great toys you can get for great deals.
 A friend of mine scored a whole bunch of Thomas The Toy trains at a garage sale for a couple of bucks each!